AdvancedNetworkingSystems/roroute/README.md

    are the `ansible` playbooks used to setup the nodes.
 Inside them you find the field `hosts` indicating on which nodes the playbooks should be run.
    Change this field to match the entries in your `hosts` file.
+ * `etchosts`: this file is copied to `/etc/hosts` for easy pings and for setting the IP address to a node depending on its hostname.
+Change this according to your needs.

 Once these steps are done, you are ready to setup the nodes:
  * `run copy-files.yaml`: copies the configuration scripts and other files to